junxit/us-congress-bills-111/bill.md

 legis-num: H. CON.
 RES.
 255
 congress: 111th CONGRESS
 session: 2d Session
-chamber: In the Senate of the United States,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # H. CON.
 RES.
 255

+> Commemorating the 40th anniversary of Earth Day and honoring the founder of Earth Day, the late Senator Gaylord Nelson of Wisconsin.

 ## Preamble